 After you’ve launched your cloud instance, you can connect to it as root and use it as you wish.

-There are six steps to provision a new server:
+There are six steps to provision a new instance:

 Important: Your SSH public keys are fetched during the boot process.

-If you add them after your server is booted, they will not be added to your
+If you add them after your instance is booted, they will not be added to your

-If you do not want the keys to be downloaded during the next boot, execute the following command on your server:
+If you do not want the keys to be downloaded during the next boot, execute the following command on your instance:

 root@c1-X-Y-Z-T:~# echo manual > /etc/init/ssh-keys.override

-Before starting, click the “Create Server” button in the control panel.
+Before starting, click the “Create Instance” button in the control panel.